 - Are you still practicing law?

 Yes.
-I’m a lawyer in private practice, handling criminal defense, divorce and custody, wills, end of life documents, and other civil matters.
+I’m a lawyer in private practice, handling criminal defense, divorce and custody, wills, end of life documents, appeals and other civil matters.

 If you’re in Ohio and want to know about hiring me, my law office website is here….

 - But authors are rolling in it, aren’t they?

 Most authors work another job as well as writing and marketing their work.
 Making JK Rowling or Stephen King-sized checks are actually pretty rare.
 Don’t assume someone is loaded because they write books.
 They probably are socking their extra money into marketing their books.
 Even authors who write for big publishing houses aren’t making what they used to make.
 See Jim Hines’ website for a survey on what authors earn, here.